WorkSpaceMan/jxp/README.md

 # JXP

-v1.0.1

-JXP is an opinionated RESTful API framework that lets you make an API just by defining you models.
+JXP is an opinionated RESTful API framework that lets you make an API just by defining models.

-It was initially built on Express and Mongoose (hence the name), but now it uses Restify.

 ## Quick Start